SirIle/nodeboxtest/README.md

 sudo docker run --rm --name=nodeboxtest -p 3000:3000 --volumes-from filebox -ti sirile/nodeboxtest
 ```

 After that it should be available at the address http://<host>:3000.
+You can exit with CTRL+C.

 ## Author